Gold Coast Holistic Dental Care

 10. Aiding Oral Health

-Essential oils can help improve oral health due to their anti-bacterial proprieties.
-Bacteria produce an acidic bi product which erodes tooth enamel over time.
-By rinsing the mouth with essential oils, this helps to remove bacteria and keep the area clean.
+Essential oils can help improve oral health due to their anti-bacterial properties.
+Bacteria produce an acidic bi-product that erodes tooth enamel over time.
+Rinsing the mouth with essential oils helps remove bacteria and keep the area clean.

 The best essential oils for oral health care are peppermint, clove and orange.